Strilanc/Strilanc.github.io/_posts/2017-08-25-shor-algorithm.md

 Initializaing the ancilla register can be undone by subtracting the input register out of it; we're just not going to do that.

 To convince you that the input register really does contain a periodic state, even if we don't condition on or measure the second register, let's make another circuit in Quirk.
-Hey, remember when I mentioned that the frequency peaks don't move when you offset the input signal?
+The frequency peaks don't move when you offset the input signal, so it really shouldn't matter that there's an unknown or even unmeasured offset.
-And notice how we have an input signal with an unknown offset?
 [Prepare a uniform superposition in the input register, add into the ancilla register, Fourier-transform the input register, and...](http://algassert.com/quirk#circuit=%7B%22cols%22%3A%5B%5B%22H%22%2C%22H%22%2C%22H%22%2C%22H%22%2C%22H%22%2C%22H%22%2C%22H%22%5D%2C%5B%22inputA7%22%2C1%2C1%2C1%2C1%2C1%2C1%2C%22%2B%3DA3%22%5D%2C%5B%22Density7%22%5D%2C%5B%5D%2C%5B%5D%2C%5B%5D%2C%5B%5D%2C%5B%5D%2C%5B%5D%2C%5B%22QFT%E2%80%A07%22%5D%2C%5B%22Chance7%22%5D%5D%7D)

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/prepare-period-8-qft.png"/>

-The peaks are there.
+The peaks are there!
-We prepared a state with period 8, and there are 8 peaks!
+We prepared a state with period 8 and, despite an unknown unmeasured offset, there are 8 peaks in its frequency spectrum.
 (The peaks are perfectly sharp spikes because both the period and the size of the QFT are powers of 2.)

 I hope this really drives home how superpositions and probability distributions are different from each other.
-The input register contains a superposition with period 8, but we don't know which one.
+The input register effectively contains both types: it's in a probability distribution over the offsets of a superposition with period 8.
+And the various measurements and operations we can try clearly delineate between the probability part and the superposition part.
+In particular, the expected output changes if we measure the superposition part but not if we measure the probability part.

+If we measure the ancilla register, that's like measuring the probability part.
+It tells us the offset of the periodic state.
-If we find out which one by measuring the ancilla register, the input register will still contain a superposition with period 8.
+But, regardless of the outcome, the input register will still contain a superposition with period 8.
-The frequency spectrum will still have 8 peaks in it.
+The output frequency spectrum will still have 8 peaks in it.

-Contrast this with what would happen if we measured the input register before performing the QFT.
+Contrast this with what would happen if we measured the input register (before performing the QFT).
 The input register's state would collapse to some specific state $|k\rangle$.
-The frequency spectrum of a single state is a pure sine wave, so instead of seeing peaks we'd see the output weights smoothly changing.
+The frequency spectrum of a single state is a pure sine wave, so instead of seeing frequency peaks we'd see output weights that were smoothly varying up and down.
 There'd still be peaks, but they'd be smooth peaks and the number of peaks wouldn't be related to the period of the input state.

+Measure the probability part, and nothing significant changes.
+Measure the superposition part, and you get a totally different style of output.

+That's probably enough harping on the fact that superpositions just really don't behave like probability distributions.
-Now lets prepare states with other periods.
+Lets move on to preparing states with other periods.

+# Preparing other periodic states

 Instead of doing a three-bit addition, i.e. an addition modulo 8, we can do addition modulo some other number.
 This allows us to prepare a periodic quantum state with any period we want.
 The state we prepare will still have an unknown offset, but that's okay: the frequency peaks don't care.

-For example, here is a [circuit in Quirk](http://algassert.com/quirk#circuit=%7B%22cols%22%3A%5B%5B1%2C1%2C1%2C1%2C1%2C1%2C1%2C1%2C%7B%22id%22%3A%22setR%22%2C%22arg%22%3A7%7D%5D%2C%5B%22H%22%2C%22H%22%2C%22H%22%2C%22H%22%2C%22H%22%2C%22H%22%2C%22H%22%5D%2C%5B%22inputA7%22%2C1%2C1%2C1%2C1%2C1%2C1%2C%22%2BAmodR3%22%5D%2C%5B%22QFT%E2%80%A07%22%5D%2C%5B%22Chance7%22%5D%5D%7D) that prepares a periodic quantum state with period 7, then applies a Fourier transform to show that there are 7 peaks in the output state
+For example, here is a [circuit in Quirk](http://algassert.com/quirk#circuit=%7B%22cols%22%3A%5B%5B1%2C1%2C1%2C1%2C1%2C1%2C1%2C1%2C%7B%22id%22%3A%22setR%22%2C%22arg%22%3A7%7D%5D%2C%5B%22H%22%2C%22H%22%2C%22H%22%2C%22H%22%2C%22H%22%2C%22H%22%2C%22H%22%5D%2C%5B%22inputA7%22%2C1%2C1%2C1%2C1%2C1%2C1%2C%22%2BAmodR3%22%5D%2C%5B%22QFT%E2%80%A07%22%5D%2C%5B%22Chance7%22%5D%5D%7D) that prepares a periodic quantum state with period 7, then applies a Fourier transform to show that there are 7 peaks in the output state:

 <img style="max-width:100%; border:1px solid gray; padding: 5px;" src="/assets/{{ loc }}/prepare-period-7.png"/>